Takashiidobe/notes/src/books/the-daily-stoic/january.md

 > EPICTETUS, DISCOURSES, 4.4.39

-Remember that the way to happiness is to understand what you do and don\'t control, and that reason and the ability to make choices can never be taken away from you.
+Remember that the way to happiness is to understand what you do and don't control, and that reason and the ability to make choices can never be taken away from you.
 Realize that, and leave the rest to chance, as unchanging.